Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Related Work

 \section{Related Work}

 This section analyzes how drowsiness assessment techniques using BCIs are implemented in the literature and what methodology is followed by each study.
-It has been analyzed what features are extracted from the subjects, what algorithms and models are used to classify the signals, and how well they perform.
+In particular, it analyzes{documents} what \addtxt{biosignals and data processing data are utilized, what} features are extracted from the subjects{signals}, the algorithms and models used to classify the signals, and how well they perform{their performance}.
 In the literature, both drowsiness and fatigue are related to the same concept of a person’s tendency to fall asleep.
 Every study analyzed shares the same starting point, an existing dataset.
-Some of them decide to generate their own one, whereas others opt for a public dataset \cite{Akbar:Recurrent_SVM:2019,Gwak:SVM_kNN_RF:2018,Lin:SVM_kernel_survey:2014}.
+Some of them decide to generate their own one{data}, whereas{while} others opt for a public dataset \cite{Akbar:Recurrent-SVM:2019,Gwak:SVM-kNN-RF:2018,Lin:SVM-kernel-survey:2014}. \addtxt{After that, it is necessary to apply data processing techniques to improve the quality of the signals, such as removing artifacts \cite{Zhu:PSD-CNN:2021, Cui:Oz-survey:2021}.}

-Moreover, features are extracted from three sources, each one corresponding to a domain where EEG signals can be studied \cite{Padfield:EEG_survey_MI:2019}.
+Moreover, f{F}eatures are \addtxt{then} extracted from three{different} sources, each one corresponding{.
+In the case of EEG, each source corresponds} to a transformed domain where EEG signals can be studied.
 Each study analyzed chooses certain features that may differ from the rest.
-Firstly, time-domain features, based on mathematical models and other algebraic operations, where the most popular and widespread is the Autoregressive Model (AR) \cite{Garces:ANN:2014, Chakladar:TD_SVM_RF:2020}.
-It is also common to extract statistical values from the signals such as variance, standard deviation and quantiles, or Hjorth parameters \cite{Akbar:Recurrent_SVM:2019,Chakladar:TD_SVM_RF:2020,Cui:Oz_survey:2021}.
-Secondly, frequency-domain features, where Fast Fourier Transform (FFT) enables the analysis of the predominant frequencies in the original EEG signals and their amplitude.
-Using FFT, the Power Spectral Density (PSD) is widely used to measure the energy in each frequency band of the brain signals, providing good results when estimating drowsiness \cite{Liu:RSEFNN:2016,Akbar:Recurrent_SVM:2019,Wei:PSD_survey:2018,Shen:PSD_SVM:2021,Zhu:PSD_SVM:2020,Cheng:SVM_CNN:2018}.
+Firstly, time-domain features are based on mathematical models and other algebraic operations, where the most popular and widespread is the Autoregressive Model (AR) \cite{Garces:ANN:2014, Chakladar:TD-SVM-RF:2020}.
+It is also common to extract statistical values from the signals such as variance, standard deviation and quantiles, or Hjorth parameters \cite{Akbar:Recurrent-SVM:2019,Chakladar:TD-SVM-RF:2020,Cui:Oz-survey:2021}.

+aThe second source \addtxt{commonly used in EEG research} comes from frequency-domain features, where Fast Fourier Transform (FFT) enables the analysis of the predominant frequencies in the original EEG signals and their amplitude.
+Using FFT, the Power Spectral Density (PSD) is widely employed to measure the energy in each frequency band of the brain signals, providing good results when estimating drowsiness \cite{Akbar:Recurrent-SVM:2019,Wei:PSD-survey:2018,Shen:TN:2021,Zhu:PSD-CNN:2021,Cheng:SVM-CNN:2018}.